 In 2002 I joined the Open University as a staff tutor, and a member of the Science Online team, a project to spread best practice in online/on-screen learning within science teaching at the Open University.

-I am the qualification director for R28 Combined STEM BSc Honours Degree, and a member of a team of academics and others that support students on the Open Programme.
+I am the qualification director for the BA/ BSc Open Honours, and a member of a team of academics and others that support students on the Open Programme.

-My research interests are focused on how students learn from on-screen teaching materials.
+My professional research interests are focused on how students learn from on-screen teaching materials.
 Recently I've had a particular focus on the way that students take notes when learning from on-screen materials: what's effective and what's not!
-A brief description is given here: http://www.open.ac.uk/about/teaching-and-learning/esteem/projects/themes/onlineonscreen-stem-practice/evaluation-onscreen-notetaking-tools
+A brief description is given here: http://www.open.ac.uk/about/teaching-and-learning/esteem/projects/themes/onlineonscreen-stem-practice/evaluation-onscreen-notetaking-tools.